Flopag/Rays/Readme.md

 # Rays

-Rays is a little graphical engine to learn how does computer manage graphics
+Rays is a little graphical engine to learn how does computer manage graphics.

+Window and painting is managed by [SFML](https://www.sfml-dev.org/)

 ## Build